-No bake Baileys cheesecake is an easy and decadent treat to make.
+Baileys No Cook cheesecake is an easy and decadent treat to make.
 This soft set Irish cheesecake boasts the unmistakable flavour of Baileys Irish Cream and includes chunks of Irish cream truffles within the filling.

-- Appearance: It’s understated, elegant and sure to please.
+- Appearance: This Irish cream cheesecake is understated, elegant and sure to please.

-- Ease: no bake cheesecakes are usually a breeze to make and this Irish cheesecake is no exception.
-It’s a quick and easy recipe.
+- Easy: No bake cheesecakes are usually a breeze to make and this Irish cheesecake is no exception.
+It's a quick and easy recipe.

 - Feeds a crowd: expect 12-15 portions from this bake.